 - Homemade chai spice.
 We’ll add a trio of flavorful chai spices to the cinnamon and sugar in this cookie’s coating: ginger, cardamom, and allspice.
 Traditional chai tea is also infused with black pepper and Chinese star anise, but Chinese star anise is hard to come by in many grocery stores.
 Still, the chai spice mixture used here is bold, spicy, and aromatic.

 - Vanilla bean frosting.
 The frosting is optional in this recipe, but the sweet vanilla pairs perfectly with the spices in the cookie.
 It’s a scaled down version of this vanilla buttercream and includes the flavorful addition of vanilla bean.
-As an alternative and if you want even more chai flavor, try our chai spice buttercream frosting on top.
+As an alternative and if you want even more chai flavor, try buttercream from our chai latte cupcakes on top.
 (Do it!
 So good!)

 Overview: How to Make Frosted Chai Spice Snickerdoodles